-Function EEM triggers incorrectly when modules using wait states are enabled are enabled, the EEM may trigger incorrectly.
-This can lead to an incorrect profile counter value or cause issues with the EEMs data watch point, state storage, and breakpoint functionality.
+Function EEM triggers incorrectly when modules using wait states are enabled functionality.

+DescriptionWhen modules using wait states (USB, MPY, CRC and FRAM controller in manual mode) are enabled, the EEM may trigger incorrectly.
+This can lead to an incorrect profile counter value or cause issues with the EEMs data watch point, state storage, and breakpoint